 Feinstein v.
 LexisNexis Risk Solutions

 (S.D.
 Cal.)
-Representing consumer reporting agency defendant in putative class action alleging that driving histories prepared by state departments of motor vehicles are “consumer reports” under the FCRA.
-(Pending)
+Won motion for summary judgment for a consumer reporting agency defendant in putative class action alleging that driving histories prepared by state departments of motor vehicles are “consumer reports” under the FCRA.
+(2015)

 Heaton v.
 Social Finance, Inc.